 Hunting, Firearms & Outdoor Products

 The hunting, firearms and outdoor product market holds a special place in America.
-From the days of the frontier, hunting, firearms and outdoor products have helped form the backbone of the United States.
+From the days of the frontier, hunting, firearms, and outdoor products have helped form the backbone of the United States.
 Clark Hill understands the importance and roots of this industry.
-As a pioneer in a field long associated with American ideals, Clark Hill is uniquely positioned to assist all aspects of the hunting,firearms and outdoor product market.
+As a pioneer in a field long associated with American ideals, we are uniquely positioned to assist all aspects of the hunting, firearms, and outdoor product market.

-Clark Hill attorneys represent clients throughout the Hunting, Firearms & Outdoor Product industry.
-Counseling these manufacturers in corporate and employment matters, defending them in product liability suits, and securing patents and defending intellectual property rights, Clark Hill attorneys understand the nuances of this industry, the consumer, and the competitive market.
+Our attorneys represent clients throughout the Hunting, Firearms & Outdoor Product industry.
+Through counseling these manufacturers in corporate and employment matters, defending them in product liability suits, and securing patents and defending intellectual property rights, our attorneys understand the nuances of this industry, the consumer, and the competitive market.

-We not only help our clients defend their products, instructions, warnings, and marketing material against well-connected claimant attorneys, we also help develop instructions, warnings, and marketing material to help prevent future claims.
-We have assisted in implementing stronger industry standards, guidelines and warnings, and have helped to develop a universal instruction video used throughout the industry.
-Our clients find our expertise and advice helpful not only in defending litigation, but also in avoiding more litigation.
+In addition to helping our clients defend their products, instructions, warnings, and marketing material against well-connected claimant attorneys, we also help develop instructions, warnings, and marketing material to help prevent future claims.
+We have assisted in implementing stronger industry standards, guidelines, and warnings, and have helped to develop a universal instruction video used throughout the industry.
+Our clients find our experience and advice helpful in defending and avoiding litigation.
 Sometimes, the most important advice a good attorney provides is the counsel that avoids, or reduces the likelihood, of another case or even a whole class of cases.
 We understand that the best defense begins well before an accident has ever occurred.
-In short, we know the industry, the experts, the people involved and the issues likely to arise in hunting cases.
+We know the industry, the experts, the people involved, and the issues likely to arise in hunting cases.

-National Counsel - Serving as national counsel for prominent manufacturers, prominent retailers, and routinely representing the Treestand Manufacturers’ Association (“TMA”), we have developed an expertise in defending these cases.
+While serving as national counsel for prominent manufacturers, retailers, and the Treestand Manufacturers’ Association (“TMA”), we have developed a niche in defending these cases.
 We are currently handling treestand and other hunting product claims throughout the United States in both state and federal courts.
-Our attorneys have spoken upon request by the TMA board of directors at fully attended association meetings, and have consulted on numerous legal issues faced with the industry in general.
-We are routinely consulted over the promulgation of new standards within the industry, have worked closely with the industry to ensure compliance with governmental standards, and have helped to review, coordinate and implement the nationally used Bowhunter Education Instruction Video that is currently being shipped with the vast majority of treestand products.
-We have developed friendships throughout the entire industry.
-More importantly, most of our staffing attorneys are active hunters and are familiar with the use of the products as consumers.
+Our attorneys have spoken upon request by the TMA board of directors at fully attended association meetings, and have consulted on numerous legal issues.
+We are routinely consulted over the promulgation of new standards within the industry.
+We have worked closely with the industry to ensure compliance with governmental standards, and have helped to review, coordinate and implement the nationally used Bowhunter Education Instruction Video that is currently being shipped with the vast majority of treestand products.
+Additionally, most of our staffing attorneys are active hunters and are familiar with the use of the products as consumers.

 Clark Hill’s defense counsel team which included Mel Karfis, Stephanie Anderson, Bishop Bartoni, Vince Roskovensky, and Lisa Eldridge recently obtained a directed verdict in a treestand products liability jury trial pending in Dauphin County, Pennsylvania (Harrisburg, PA).
 Plaintiff fell 30 feet from a treestand sustaining serious injuries rendering him a paraplegic.
 Plaintiff alleged that a treestand sold by the client/retailer failed to provide all the necessary components to safely install and use the treestand.
 Defendant responded that it did provide all the necessary components that would have been supplied by the manufacturer.
 Defendant further argued that even if the Plaintiff did not receive all the necessary parts and components, Plaintiff had full knowledge that he was allegedly missing parts and made a conscious decision to replace various components with unauthorized replacements.
 During trial, defense counsel effectively cross-examined the Plaintiff, the Plaintiff’s fact witnesses, as well as the Plaintiff’s engineers.
 After the close of the Plaintiff’s proofs, Defendant moved for directed verdict alleging that Plaintiff had failed to establish a prima facie case that the client/retailer sold a defective treestand and, in the alternative, the Plaintiff had assumed the risk because cross-examination at trial had revealed the Plaintiff had full knowledge that he was alleging missing vital components and knowingly used unauthorized replacement parts in an improper manner causing his fall.
 The trial court agreed and granted Defendants’ motion for directed verdict dismissing the case.